sulaman0/elysium/README.md

 - _Utility_: Allows users to use derivative accounts, and batch calls
 - _Balances_: Tracks ELY token balances
 - _Sudo_: Allows a privileged account to make arbitrary runtime changes.
-This will be removed before launch.
+This will be removed by Governance.
 - _Timestamp_: On-Chain notion of time
 - _Transaction Payment_: Transaction payment (fee) management
 - _Randomness Collective Flip_: A (mock) onchain randomness beacon, which will be replaced by parachain randomness by mainnet.